 Do Changes in Employer Health Insurance Contributions Moderate Nominal Wage Rigidity During Recessions? (with Asako Moriya)

-How Do Nursing Homes Respond to Minimum Staffing Requirements: New Evidence Exploiting Nursing Home Accounting Data
+How Do Nursing Homes Respond to Minimum Staffing Requirements: New Evidence Using Nursing Home Accounting Data

 Do Minimum Wage Increases Affect Employer Health Insurance Offerings?